prickle/ESP32-Unified-Radio/README.md

 PlatformIO Project

 Note that the included libraries have been modified for this project.
+All code remains the property of the respective authors.

 Features: